harmony-one/h/progress/rikako-hatoya.md

+2025-01-30 Thu: Sync with Li.
+Started working on new goals of testing deepseek models on imo problems.

 2025-01-29 Wed: Lean chapter 11/12.
 Drafting of contributions for FLT.

 2025-01-28 Tue: Lean chapter 11.
 Contination of research on FLT.